CiscoTestAutomation/testing-bootcamp/README.md

 They can also be used to run scripts, the script run the same way as if a real device was there.

+However they have some drawback.
+The actions are limited on it, it only supported the recorded show command and flow that was recorded.

 More information on [unicon documentation](https://pubhub.devnetcloud.com/media/unicon/docs/playback/index.html).